 delivering the feature vector and the URL back to the search engine.

 I recall a few forum posts from Ammon Johns (here’s one) which mentioned that a toolbar from a search engine could easily be used to help compare what a search engine sees when it spiders a site to what a human visitor sees when it visits the same page.
-It’s likely that if Hewlett-Packard has devised a means of doing this, that the major search engines are capable of a similar ability.
+So it’s likely that if Hewlett-Packard has devised a means of doing this, the major search engines can a similar ability.

 If you prefer the movie version, instead of reading through a lot of this text, Dennis Fetterly gave a presentation at Purdue University on December 8, 2004, about using some of these processes to identify spam:

-The presentation is 36 minutes long and includes a lot of examples, and a nice question and answer session.
+The presentation is 36 minutes long and includes many examples and a nice question and answer session.

 In May, the WWW2006 conference includes a presentation of papers, including some on search spam.
 One of those will be Detecting Spam Web Pages through Content Analysis, in which our three collaborators are joined by Alexandros Ntoulas of the UCLA Computer Science Dept. It should be an interesting presentation.